-Polenta is a classic Italian dish of cornmeal porridge, frequently eaten will meat, stew or ragu.
-It is made by boiling cornmeal into a porridge, which can be eaten fresh or cooled and sliced, grilled or baked.
+Polenta is a classic Italian dish of cornmeal porridge, frequently eaten will meat, stew, or ragu.
+It is made by boiling cornmeal into a porridge, which can be eaten fresh or cooled and sliced, grilled, or baked.
 Although it can be made with a large variety of grains, the classic version is made of ground yellow corn.
 Since corn is a gluten-free grain, polenta is a great alternative to rice or potatoes and serves as a source of complex carbohydrates in a well-balanced meal.
-Although most frequently eaten in a savoury format, it can also be eaten as sweet breakfast porridge in place of oatmeal.
+Although most frequently eaten in a savory format, it can also be eaten as sweet breakfast porridge in place of oatmeal.

 In stores, you can find both packaged polenta and packaged cornmeal which are very similar in nature and can both be used in this recipe for creamy polenta.
 The biggest difference between to two is the grinding method; cornmeal can be found in different textures, while polenta is typically always coarse ground.
-If you can’t find polenta in your local grocery store, you can certainly use ground cornmeal, just be sure to use a medium grind cornmeal.
+If you can’t find polenta in your local grocery store, you can certainly use ground cornmeal, just be sure to use a medium-grind cornmeal.
 In addition to cornmeal, you can also often find quick-cooking polenta, and much like quick-cooking oatmeal, it has been pre-cooked to help cut down on cooking time.
 However, I’ve never found a quick-cooking polenta that provides the same texture as the classic stovetop method.

 The ratio of water to polenta can vary slightly based on how fine or coarse your polenta is; simply begin with 5 cups and slowly add more water as needed.

 - 5 cups water

 - 1 teaspoon sea salt